Correa's two homers, 5 RBIs lead Astros' rout of Blue Jays

 Ryan Tepera allowed an RBI single by Altuve and the 20th homer of the season by Correa, a three-run blast.

-Joe Biagini allowed four runs in the top of the ninth on two walks, a double by Gattis and an infield single by Marwin Gonzales that included a throwing error by Ryan Goins and a wild pitch.
+Joe Biagini allowed four runs in the top of the ninth on two walks, a double by Gattis and an infield single by Marwin Gonzales that included a throwing error by second baseman Darwin Barney and a wild pitch.